Optimized

 Purposeful, Consistent UI

-The design system incorporated both visual and interactive styles.
-It included typography, visual styles, interaction patterns, and a library of UI components with their states and variants.
+I created a visual and interactive style guide specific to the unique features of the checkout experience.
+It included visual styles, micro-interaction patterns, and a library of new UI components with their states and variants.
 Each UI component was designed and tested with accessibility as a core value.
+I worked with the Checkout development team, as well as the CoreUI development team, to add these components into the broader design system.

 purposeful consistent ui